X

 • 4 cups fresh spinach

-Fill a large pot 3/4 full with water and bring to a boil.
-Add the pasta and cook until tender (al dente), 10 to 12 minutes, or according to the package directions.
+Then fill a large pot 3/4 full with water.
+Bring water to a boil and add the pasta.
+Cook until tender (al dente) — about 10 to 12 minutes — or according to the package directions.
 Drain the pasta thoroughly and rinse under cold water.

-To serve, place 1 cup of spinach on individual chilled plates.
+To serve, place 1 cup of spinach on each of 4 chilled plates.
 Top each serving with 1/4 of the tuna salad and serve immediately.

 Nutritional analysis per serving